Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 We put together the results (Propositions~\ref{prop:CalculateUnder-Slide} and~\ref{prop:CalculateOver-Slide}) from the previous sections to deduce Theorem~\ref{thm:DDforArc-Slides}.
 First, we have the following:

 \begin{proof}[Proof of Proposition~\ref{prop:UniqueArc-Slide}] For under-slides, this is Proposition~\ref{prop:CalculateUnder-Slide}.

 For over-slides, this is Proposition~\ref{prop:CalculateOver-Slide}.
-(Recall that the exact form of the differential is then determined by the basic choice, but by Proposition~\ref{prop:CalculateOver-Slide}, all of these choices are homotopy equivalent.)
+(Recall that the exact form of the differential is then determined by the basic choice, but by Proposition~\ref{prop:CalculateOver-Slide}, all of these choices give isomorphic bimodules.)
 The result follows. \end{proof}

 And next: